-Looking at GRC for the two Council areas and considering that both areas have a nearly identical population, I think it is safe to say that Camden has much better market fundamentals than Rockhampton.
-This is a conclusion I reach by merely looking at the graph without spending days and weeks collecting, tabulating and analysing statistics on household information, demographics, affordability, credit policy, national wealth, wage and job creation, the supply of dwellings, and consumer confidence for the two respective areas.
+Looking at GRC for the two Council Areas and considering that both areas have a nearly identical population, it is safe to say that Camden has much better market fundamentals than Rockhampton.
+This is a conclusion I reach by merely looking at the graph without spending days and weeks collecting, tabulating and analysing statistics.

-The static and isolated nature of the property clock would thus provide no service because it would not ‘contextualise’ the existing position of an area within a cycle by considering the current cycle position in terms its historical movements.
-When superimposing Rockhampton and Camden, the property clock would suggest that Camden has reached its bottom.
-At the same time, Rockhampton can also be classified in the same way, or even highlighted as a rising market.
-However, this information alone would not really depict the investment potential of the two areas – although both areas are potentially positioned for growth as a result of being located at the bottom or rising part of the cycle, Rockhampton cycles have not been as steady and clearly defined as Camden’s while also predominantly sitting in the negative growth section of the graph.
+The static and isolated nature of the property clock would thus provide no service.
+It would not ‘contextualise’ the existing position of an area within a cycle by considering the current cycle position in terms its historical movements.
+When superimposing the two charts we can see that Rockhampton cycles have not been as steady and clearly defined as Camden’s.
+The growth rate was also predominantly sitting in the negative growth section of the graph.

-As such, although Camden Council represents a better investment opportunity than Rockhampton Council, both have experienced negative growth on some occasions which negatively impacts the investment grading of the areas.
-Venturing a guess, this means that Rockhampton has a disbalance in the supply and demand ratio which is either founded on weak population growth, an oversupply of properties or higher trending unemployment or a combination of all there together making it an unsuitable investment locality when benchmarked against a locality which shows a stable pattern in its growth rate cycle which on the other hand has not experienced strong negative growth in the past.
+Venturing a guess, this means that Rockhampton has a disbalance in the supply and demand.
+This is either founded on weak population growth, an oversupply of properties, higher trending unemployment or other factors.
+Making it an unsuitable investment area when benchmarked against a market which shows a stable growth rate pattern.
 For example, Casey City on the diagram below.

-As such, even though in the last ten years some property professionals considered Rockhampton as a solid investment locality, there is no need for me to venture outside of the HtAG platform (and source additional data) to determine why Rockhampton has been hovering around zero growth line for the past 13 years and is more than likely not positioned to rebound to a level that would make it an investment-grade locality any time soon.
-At least not until 2022 as the forecast suggests.
+As such, even though in the past some property professionals considered Rockhampton as a solid investment market, there is no need for me to source additional data in order to take it off my list.
+Rockhampton has been hovering under the zero growth line for around 10 years and is more than likely not positioned to rebound to a level that would make it an investment-grade market any time soon.

-One critical aspect of knowing the ‘historical behaviour of the area’ is to ascertain the number of times the growth rate of the locality has been negative.
-So, in addition to needing to know the ‘stability’ of median value changes, I would also find it very useful to know if the area has experienced negative growth on more than one occasion.
-Areas that continuously fall in the negative-growth category can be described as areas with weak market fundamentals or areas that have an imbalanced relationship between supply and demand.
+One critical aspect of knowing the ‘historical behaviour of the area’ is to ascertain the number of times the growth rate of the market has been negative.
+In addition to knowing the ‘stability’ of price changes, I would also find it very useful to know if the area has experienced negative growth on more than one occasion.
+Areas that continuously fall in the negative-growth category typically exhibit weak market fundamentals.
+These areas also often have an imbalanced relationship between supply and demand.

-This realisation was not reached quickly.
-Our regression analysis suggests that external variables rarely have an impact on price growth within a particular area.
+HtAG’s regression analysis suggests that external variables rarely have an impact on price growth within a particular area.
 As such, determining which variable (i.e. population growth, unemployment, building approvals, etc.) correlates best with price growth is a superfluous process.
-If one variable has a strong influence on price growth in a particular location, this influence, more often than not, cannot be replicated elsewhere.
+If one variable has a strong influence on price growth in a particular location, this influence cannot be replicated elsewhere.

-Every property market is unique and there is no one hard and fast rule that can be applied to model its’ median value trends based on the traditional ‘fundamental variables’.
+Every property market is unique and there is no one hard and fast rule to model price trends.
 Growth and decline cycle is the only stable and unchanging component that applies to all property markets in Australia.
-Because of this, using the GRC as a proxy to market fundamentals, one can ascertain the investment grade of an area by simply comparing its’ compounded capital growth potential to other prospect markets and thus shortlist high ROI markets with ease.

 Continue to part 4 >>>